dottxt-ai/outlines/docs/cookbook/models_playing_chess.md

 ## A little help for the language model

-To make sure Phi-2 generates valid chess moves we will use Outline's regex-guided generation.
+To make sure Phi-2 generates valid chess moves we will use Outline's regex-structured generation.
 We define a function that takes the current state of the board and returns a regex that matches all possible legal moves:

 ```python
 import re